modernish/modernish/README.md

   result in false positives when a pattern doesn't match itself, like with bracket patterns.
 This contravenes POSIX and breaks use cases such as input validation.
 (AT&T ksh93) Note: modernish `match` works around this.
+* `BUG_CASEPAREN`: `case` patterns without an opening parenthesis (i.e. with only an unbalanced closing parenthesis) are misparsed as a syntax error within command substitutions of the form `$( )`.
+  Workaround: include the opening parenthesis.
+Found on: bash 3.2
 * `BUG_CASESTAT`: The `case` conditional construct prematurely clobbers the exit status `$?`. (found in zsh \< 5.3, Busybox ash \<= 1.25.0, dash \<
   0.5.9.1)